deadlyvipers/dojo_rules/introduction.md

-# Introduction
+# Introduction Ruby is my favorite

-Hi I'm James and my favorite Code School path is Git